Republicanism in Barbados: 2015 proposal

 On 22 March 2015, Prime Minister Freundel Stuart announced that Barbados would move towards a republican form of government "in the very near future".
 Stuart told a meeting of his Democratic Labour Party:

 "We cannot pat ourselves on the shoulder at having gone into independence; having de-colonised our politics; we cannot pat ourselves on the shoulders at having decolonized our jurisprudence by delinking from the Judicial Committee of the Privy Council and explain to anybody why we continue to have a monarchical system.
 Therefore, the Right Excellent Errol Barrow decolonised the politics; Owen Arthur decolonised the jurisprudence and Freundel Stuart is going to complete the process."

 The general secretary of the Democratic Labour Party, George Pilgrim, confirmed the move and said that it was expected to coincide with the 50th anniversary of Barbadian independence in 2016.
 According to Pilgrim, the change would be implemented through a bill that would be presented to the Parliament of Barbados.

-According to the country's Constitution, a two-thirds majority in Parliament is needed to authorise the change.
+According to the country's Constitution, a two-thirds majority in Parliament was needed to authorise such a change.
 The Democratic Labour Party had a two-thirds majority in the Senate of Barbados but not in the House of Assembly where it would need the support of the opposition Barbados Labour Party to approve the transition.

 2020 events and stages to final proposal

-Former High Commissioner of Barbados to the United Kingdom, Guy Hewitt, described the "changed perceptions" of the Barbadian monarchy in Barbados following the Windrush scandal that led to Barbados becoming a republic, despite the scandal being a British affair.
+A former High Commissioner of Barbados to the United Kingdom, Guy Hewitt, described "changed perceptions" of the monarchy in Barbados following the Windrush scandal, and other controversies surrounding race, democracy and colonialism in the UK, as having contributed to Barbados becoming a republic.